jwarz/data-scientists-tools/introduction_to_r/readme.md

     ## 6  Saturn Gas giant    9.449     0.43  TRUE
     ## 7  Uranus Gas giant    4.007    -0.72  TRUE
     ## 8 Neptune Gas giant    3.883     0.67  TRUE

+Wonderful!
+This is a rather tedious solution.
+The next exercise will teach you how to do it in a more concise way.

 ## Only planets with rings but shorter